 Relationships are endlessly fascinating, and their workings don’t end with the Interaction Cycle.
 Within each stage of interaction there are the individual transactions both between and within people, which I explore and heal using the tools of Transactional Analysis.

-How successful am I?
-Read what some of my clients say about me here.
-Or if you’d like to find out more about how you operate in relationships and how to improve them, contact me using the form on the right.
-I’ll be happy to talk to you about how I can help.
+How successful are we?
+Read what some of our clients say about us here.
+Or if you’d like to find out more about how you operate in relationships and how to improve them, contact us using the form on the right.
+We would be happy to talk to you about how we can help.